Popular Search Algorithms in Artificial Intelligence (AI)

 Search algorithms are relevant in many fields of AI, and the following are some of them:

-Pathfinding: Moving about is made possible for robots and autonomous vehicles through the use of search algorithms.
+Pathfinding: Search algorithms make Moving about possible for robots and autonomous vehicles.

 Game AI: With the Minimax algorithm and its alpha-beta pruning techniques, search algorithms have shaped the development of competitive game agents.